 From fjords to mountains, waterfalls to fishing villages, Norway is as picturesque as a country can be.
 More and more travelers are discovering the offerings of this Scandinavian nation, but most stick to the tourist track.
 Head off the beaten path to find solitude and scenery in these lesser-known locales.

 At a glance, Norway may not seem like a winter destination — but when the snow hits, its lush landscapes truly turn wild.
-With fewer crowds to share the wilderness, the Northern Lights dancing overhead, and big cities kept cool by the sea, there may be no better season.
+With fewer crowds to share the wilderness and the Northern Lights dancing overhead, there may be no better season to pay Norway a visit.

 Dog sledding through the wonderland of Norway's winter landscape is a classic Scandinavian experience.
 Combine this uniquely thrilling activity with overnight camping the traditional Sami way for an unforgettable adventure - all during the best season for spotting the Northern Lights.